 Stuff Queer People Need To Know is a blog for all people in the queer community, L, G, B, T or otherwise.
 I write about all kinds of queer stuff, including issues facing the community, events I attend and commentary on current events.

 This blog has been featured in The Cincinnati Enquirer, City Beat, The Guardian, The Advocate, The Huffington Post, The Grio and a myriad of other places.
 The Lesbian & Gay Foundation of the United Kingdom named this blog among the top 100 LGBT blogs internationally in a roundup of the “most informative, entertaining and inspiring blogs from around the world.”
 Stuff Queer People Need To Know was nominated for best blog in Cincinnati in City Beat‘s annual reader poll for 2009 and 2010.
 Autostraddle named this blogger one of it’s hot 100 real queer women, and The L Stop named me one of 10 Chicago lesbians to look out for.
 The It Gets Better video I made with other Cincinnati queers was featured on the CBS Evening News with Katie Couric.
+And I was honored as the University of Cincinnati’s outstanding alumna in 2013.

 As for your blogger, I am a fancy femme and mobile media machine, working as a writer, reporter, editor and photojournalist.
 From time to time, I read poetry and short stories and appear in anthologies.
 And I recently relocated from Cincinnati to Chicago.
 To best undertand me, you’ve gotta know where I come from.